THOMASELOVE/500-data/README.md

 To obtain all of the data and code in this repository in a single zip file, click on the green button marked Code and click on Download ZIP.

-Or, to download a single .Rmd or .csv file, follow [the instructions here](onefile.md).
+Or, to download a single .qmd, .Rmd or .csv file, follow [the instructions here](onefile.md).

 # Some Work from Other People